NicolaPerin/Thesis_Code/area-rit/README.md

 3. **Create a new experiment**:
    - Navigate to “Create New Experiment” and fill out the required details.
+   - You can find a pair of images in the example_images folder
    - The NeXus file will be created in /tmp then moved to your local storage folder (local_storage).

 4. **View stored files**: